8 Signs Your Relationship Is Really Just a String of Manipulative Love Bombs

 8. That walking-on-eggshells feeling is common

-This is another sign you’re dealing with a first-class love-bombing narcissist.
+This is another sign you’re dealing with a first-class love-bombing narcissistic person.
 Perhaps you tried to set personal boundaries, and your S.O. reacted emotionally, leaving you to tread lightly moving forward.
-“When the victim eases up on showing affection to their S.O. who is love-bombing, the victim gets berated or has to deal with dramatics in some way,” says Paiva.
-“They’ll walk on eggshells because anything else will be ‘punishable.’”
+“When the victim eases up on showing affection to their significant other who is love bombing, the victim gets berated or has to deal with dramatics in some way,” says Paiva.
+“They’ll walk on eggshells because anything else will be 'punishable.'”

-Being aware of these signs of love-bombing can help you get out of the relationship sooner than later.
-Because the truth of the matter is if it feels too good to be true, it probably is.
+Being aware of these signs of love bombing can help you get out of the relationship sooner than later.
+Because if it feels too good to be true, there's a good chance it probably is.